Unwind Data Can't Sleep - Introducing InsomniacUnwinding

 If the sleepmask runs from unbacked memory, the call stack will show unbacked return addresses during the Sleep call.
 You are back to needing spoofing.

-If the sleepmask runs from backed memory (stomped module), the call stack is clean.
+If the sleepmask and beacon run from backed memory (stomped module), the call stack is clean.
 No spoofing needed.

 The unwind preservation handles the beacon side.
 The sleepmask location handles the sleep call side.
 Both must be in backed memory for a fully clean call stack without spoofing.